 - In the event of an economic downturn, Walmart is well-positioned as the on-the-ground, value retailer of choice for price-conscious shoppers around the globe.

 As a member of the Dow 30, Walmart is considered blue-chip and its stock is available for purchase through all major brokerage firms that trade in securities.
-Some basic ideas on how to acquire the stock are as follows:
+These are the steps you can use to purchase shares:

 - Select a broker.
-Most brokers that allow for individual trading of stocks will be able to purchase Walmart’s stock.
-You can review brokers based on costs, service, and tools they offer.
+Most brokers that allow for individual trading of stocks will be able to purchase Walmart's stock.
+You can review brokers based on costs, services, and tools they offer.

 - Purchase shares of Walmart.
 When you're ready to execute your order, go online to your brokerage of choice and purchase the shares through a purchase order.
 You can practice with a demo account to get a feel for how to do so before doing it the first time.